AISHIWEILAI/AnyAvatar.github.io/README.md

 # AnyAvatar

-This is the repository that contains project demo for the [AnyAvatar](https://syncanimation.github.io/AnyAvatar.github.io/).
+This repository contains the official project page for [AnyAvatar](https://syncanimation.github.io/AnyAvatar.github.io/).

+🎉 **AnyAvatar has been accepted to ACM Multimedia (ACM MM) 2026.**